Dear Ordeal Candidate:

 The Ordeal ceremony will be held in conjunction with our Lodge's Spring or Fall Conference.
 The details for the conference are:

-To register for the Summer Camp ceremonies at EBSR go here.
+To register for the Spring Conference, Fall Conference, Or Summer Camp ceremonies at EBSR please visit our main page to find the links.

 The Trading Post will be open at camp and it has some OA items so you definitely want some extra cash.